MustardForBreakfast/Translator/README.md

 - Use headphones (or a separate microphone) to prevent the app from attempting to retranslate its own speech.
 - If you are in a quiet space, the app should stop listening to you after 5 seconds of silence.
 If you're somewhere noisey, it will keep listening until you shut it down (`ctrl c`).
 - The API cuts you off after 60 seconds - thats your maximum talk time per run.
+- If the mic is too sensetive / not sensetive enough, adjust `voiceThreshold` in `constants.js`.